jgiroux8/T_FFTRadNet/ReadMe.md

 ![alt text](Figures/Diagram_v3.png)

-The model is capable of utilzing raw ADC inputs via complex valued linear layers from [CubeLearn](https://github.com/zhaoymn/cubelearn) that mimic the action of a 2D Fourier Transform.
+The model is capable of utilizing raw ADC inputs via complex-valued linear layers from [CubeLearn](https://github.com/zhaoymn/cubelearn) that mimic the action of a 2D Fourier Transform.
 These layers provide the removal of all pre-processing/normalization and provide increased mAP in LD radar settings.
 In HD radar, performance is approximately the same as standard Fourier Transform.
-Inference time is greatly reduced via the utilization of raw ADC and the complex valued layers.
+Inference time is greatly reduced via the utilization of raw ADC and the complex-valued layers.

 ![alt text](Figures/Example_FFT_Layers.png)